PinozenTH/PiXLib/README.md

 * [X] 1.21.1

+Feel free to use this [Template](https://github.com/PinozenTH/PluginTemplate) for your plugin.

 _**Note: I don't have plan to down grade this library to any spigot-api version under 1.21.1 for now.**_

 > ⚠️ Caution this library is has develop just for pinont's plugin, Becareful of using this library on your own,<br>You may Experiences some bugs or problems<br>Due to my lack of Development Skills and Testing.